cyberbotics/webots_ros2/webots_ros2_epuck/EPUCK_ROS2.md

 ```

 By default, the navigation will use available in `/webots_ros2_epuck/resource/epuck_world_map.yaml`.
-To change the map you have to use `map` argument:
+To change the map you have to use the `map` argument:
 ```bash
 ros2 launch webots_ros2_epuck robot_tools_launch.py rviz:=true nav:=true map:=/path/to/your/map.yaml
 ```